Particular/docs.particular.net/transports/sql/addressing_catalog_3.include.md

  * [Overriding the default routing mechanism](/nservicebus/messaging/send-a-message.md#overriding-the-default-routing)
  * Replies to endpoints using SQL Server transport version 2 and earlier

-Use the following API to configure the schema for a specific queue:
+Use the following API to configure the schema for a queue:

 snippet: sqlserver-multicatalog-config-for-queue

-The configuration above is applicable when sending to a specific queue or when a specific queue is passed in the configuration:
+The configuration above is applicable when sending to a queue or when a queue is passed in the configuration:

 snippet: sqlserver-multicatalog-config-for-queue-send